Hozukii/linked-blog-starter-md/School/English SL/Individual Oral presentation.md

 - The difference in power dynamic firstly with the body language and composition.
 	- The man on the left takes up majority of the image.
 	- His body is dynamic and spread out freely able to move.
+	- The man on the right however takes smaller space of the composition.
+	- Also his arms are behind his back and his movement is concealed.
+	- The central focus of the image is the gun and the man's face.
+	- The contrast between the powerful man of the left and the helpless man of the right feels inhumane and dehumanizing.
+	-
 ## commentary on the analysis of the photograph
+- The photo was published without much thought as the photographer says.
+- While the image depicts a hopeless man being inhumanely executed, without context, the image does not tell the whole story.
+	- The man on the right was a Viet Cong terrorist and the man of the left was a national police chief.
+- The image has been used during the Vietnam war as a symbol for how horrible the war was and was used as a anti-war campaign.
+- The image ruined the officer.
+	- The image highlights a dilemma of the false reality painted by the photograph but the undeniable impact it has had on the readers in taking actions again war.